BrownCSCI1230/lab06_light/README.md

 </details>

-determines the color of each pixel in your rendered image by basing it on:
+The Phong lighting model determines the color of each pixel in your rendered image by basing it on:

 - The material properties of the surface/object at the intersection point,
 - The placement and properties of **light sources** in the scene, and